FORT WORTH, Tx –Michael Appleman, a third-generation Fort Worth attorney, has been elected Managing Partner of Cantey Hanger LLP.

 Appleman’s father, Gordon, is of counsel with the Thompson & Knight law firm, and his grandfather, Frank, was a prominent Fort Worth attorney.
 His mother, Louise, is President of the Board of the Tarrant County College District.

-He and his wife, Jen, and their sons, Samuel and James, live in Fort Worth.
+He and his wife, Jen, and their sons, live in Fort Worth.